betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatIsContinuousIntegrationTesting.md

 * Only _relevant_ tests can be automatically determined for a given commit.
 * The cause of test failures can be automatically localized to a given developer's commit(s).

-Next, it often requires that tests be designed with several important attributes
+Next, CI testing can often require that tests be designed with several important attributes

 * Tests _know_ which code blocks they depend on.
 * Different tests do not depend on each other.